statesman/election-results-20170506/README.md

 ## Williamson Elections

-For Williamson county, to get the ASCII dump file, use the [Voter Information Request form](Williamson_Voter_Request_Form_2016.pdf).
-(We got this after 2016 runoff and haven't used it yet.)
+For Williamson county, to get the "ASCII dump file", use the [Voter Information Request form](Williamson_Voter_Request_Form_2017.pdf).
+Yes, this form looks like it is requesting a voter list instead of results, but it is the form we use.
+Just give as much info as possible in the "Additional comments" field.
+The form goes to:

->Brandon Jenkins
+>Sue Langley
 >Williamson County - Elections Department
->brandon.jenkins@wilco.org
+>susan.langley@wilco.org
+>(512) 943 3719

 Again, get a zeros file in advance.

+## Hays Elections

+On 10/26/2017, Christian talked with Jennifer Anderson, Elections Administrator/Voter Registration for Hays County, (512) 393-7310, to ask for the precinct-level results example in advance of the Nov.
+7th election.
+She is checking.

 ## Cleaning and processing results: Travis